John-Akech/30-Days-Of-Python/README.md

 📅 Topics and Progress

-Day	Topic	Description

-01	Introduction:

-Overview of Python, installation, and setting up the environment.
+01	Introduction: Overview of Python, installation, and setting up the environment.

-02	Variables:

-Built-in Functions	Explored variables, data types, and Python's built-in functions.
+02	Variables: Built-in Functions	Explored variables, data types, and Python's built-in functions.

-03	Operators:

-Learned about arithmetic, logical, and comparison operators.
+03	Operators: Learned about arithmetic, logical, and comparison operators.

-04	Strings:

-Worked with string methods, formatting, and manipulation.
+04	Strings: Worked with string methods, formatting, and manipulation.

-05	Lists	Learned list operations, slicing, and iteration.
+05	Lists:	Learned list operations, slicing, and iteration.

-06	Tuples	Explored tuples, immutability, and use cases.
+06	Tuples: Explored tuples, immutability, and use cases.

-07	Sets	Learned about set operations like union, intersection, and difference.
+07	Sets:	Learned about set operations like union, intersection, and difference.

-08	Dictionaries	Practiced with key-value pairs and nested dictionaries.
+08	Dictionaries:	Practiced with key-value pairs and nested dictionaries.

-09	Conditionals	Worked with if, elif, else, and logical conditions.
+09	Conditionals:	Worked with if, elif, else, and logical conditions.

-10	Loops	Practiced for and while loops, and iterating through collections.
+10	Loops:	Practiced for and while loops, and iterating through collections.

-11	Functions	Defined functions, used arguments, and explored scope and return values.
+11	Functions:	Defined functions, used arguments, and explored scope and return values.

-12	Modules	Imported and created custom modules.
+12	Modules:	Imported and created custom modules.

-13	List Comprehension	Simplified loops with list comprehension.
+13	List Comprehension:	Simplified loops with list comprehension.

-14	Higher Order Functions	Learned about map(), filter(), reduce(), and lambda expressions.
+14	Higher Order Functions:	Learned about map(), filter(), reduce(), and lambda expressions.

-15	Python Type Errors	Explored common Python errors and debugging techniques.
+15	Python Type Errors:	Explored common Python errors and debugging techniques.

-16	Python DateTime	Worked with the datetime module for date and time operations.
+16	Python DateTime:	Worked with the datetime module for date and time operations.

-17	Exception Handling	Learned how to handle errors using try, except, and finally.
+17	Exception Handling:	Learned how to handle errors using try, except, and finally.

-18	Regular Expressions	Practiced pattern matching with the re module.
+18	Regular Expressions:	Practiced pattern matching with the re module.

 19	File Handling	Read, write, and manipulate files.

-20	Python Package Manager	Explored pip for installing and managing Python packages.
+20	Python Package Manager:	Explored pip for installing and managing Python packages.

-21	Classes and Objects	Started Object-Oriented Programming (OOP) in Python.
+21	Classes and Objects:	Started Object-Oriented Programming (OOP) in Python.

-22	Web Scraping	Learned web scraping techniques with BeautifulSoup and requests.
+22	Web Scraping:	Learned web scraping techniques with BeautifulSoup and requests.

-23	Virtual Environment	Set up and used virtual environments for project isolation.
+23	Virtual Environment:	Set up and used virtual environments for project isolation.

-24	Statistics	Explored statistical concepts using Python.
+24	Statistics:	Explored statistical concepts using Python.

-25	Pandas	Worked with data manipulation and analysis using pandas.
+25	Pandas:	Worked with data manipulation and analysis using pandas.

-26	Python Web	Learned about web development frameworks like Flask or Django.
+26	Python Web:	Learned about web development frameworks like Flask or Django.

-27	Python with MongoDB	Connected Python to MongoDB for database operations.
+27	Python with MongoDB:	Connected Python to MongoDB for database operations.

-28	API	Explored how to consume APIs using Python.
+28	API:	Explored how to consume APIs using Python.

-29	Building API	Built a simple API with Flask or Django REST Framework.
+29	Building API:	Built a simple API with Flask or Django REST Framework.

-30	Conclusions	Reflected on the learning journey and planned next steps.
+30	Conclusions:	Reflected on the learning journey and planned next steps.

 ��� Folder Structure